hostuser/freckles.old/README.rst

 *a cute dotfile manager; all over the place*

 At its heart, *freckles* is a dotfile manager.
-You point it to the configuration files of the applications you use, and it makes sure to replicate those configurations across your machines, virtual or not.
-It also can, if you want it to, do more than that.
+You point it to the configuration files of the applications you use, and it makes sure to apply those configurations on your workstations, virtual or not.
+It can also do more than that, if you want it to.
 For example, it can install all the packages you generally use and/or ensure certain folders exists.

-*freckles* tries to make it easy to record and replicate the configuration and setup of your working environment (or parts thereof).
-It's built on top of ansible_, and is meant to be used on a single machine (or VM, or container), not as much for configuring a set of remote machines like typical configuration management systems.
-It is centered around packages and configurations to re-create working or project environments, rather than setting up infrastructure and/or services on a connected set of boxes.
+*freckles* is implemented as a layer on top of ansible_, aiming to simplify and streamline configuration for use on a single machine.
+It tries to make it easy to record and replicate the configuration and setup of your working environment (or parts thereof).
+Instead of describing your infrastructure, as you do in *ansible*, in *freckles* you describe your working environment (in general, or for a specific project).
+This is only a subtle difference, and I'm still not sure whether it warrants a project like *freckles*.
+The idea got me curious enough to try and find out though :-).

-*freckles* is written in Python, and GPL v3 licensed
+*freckles* is written in Python, and GPL v3 licensed.

 Documentation: https://freckles.readthedocs.io.